+

 (poster reproduced with kind permission of Robert Berry)

-From 2022-2024, UEO unfolds across 18 cities in 16 countries, with each city partner producing responses under the following four programme strands:
+From 2022-2024, UEO unfolded across 18 cities in 16 countries, with each city partner producing responses under the following four programme strands:

-2. 15 city mini-symposia to collate 309 Questions and Answers in each partners’ city on the social urgency themes derived from the 18 episodes of James Joyce’s Ulysses.
+2. 18 city mini-symposia to collate 309 questions in each partners’ city on the social urgency themes derived from the 18 episodes of James Joyce’s Ulysses.

 3. A new book comprising 18 new writing commissions by European writers from each city.